jaydinandrews/llama-16/docs/llama.md

 ## What is LLAMA-16?

 LLAMA-16 is a 16-bit microarchitecture designed with simplicity in mind.
-It is an attempt to scale back the colossal complexity of x86_64 assembly into something that is a little more digestable and palatable format.
+It is an attempt to scale back the colossal complexity of x86_64 assembly into something that is a little more digestible and palatable format.
 You can find a summary of the project in the [README](../README.md).

 ## How do I write programs for LLAMA-16?